The Settlement of Spanish Florida

 Hernando de Soto, 1539-1543

-character, and pushed rapidly inland toward the mountainous region that Soto
+the most suitable site for permanent settlement.
+Soto's expedition pushed rapidly inland toward the mountainous region that

 under Francisco Pizarro in Peru.
 The expedition sailed from Cuba with